cyberguru02/Splunk-Boss-of-the-SOC/README.md

 Ultimately, understanding the tactics employed in the C2 phase allows cybersecurity professionals to implement proactive defense measures.
 This includes blocking malicious domains, disabling unauthorized network protocols, and continuously updating security controls to thwart ongoing C2 activities.
 By disrupting command and control mechanisms, organizations can mitigate the impact of cyber-attacks, protect sensitive data, and restore operational integrity swiftly.

-**This attack used dynamic DNS to resolve to the malicious IP.
+**Question 16: This attack used dynamic DNS to resolve to the malicious IP.
 What fully qualified domain name (FQDN) is associated with this attack?**

 To find the IP address the attacker used, we can examine network-centric log sources based on using the Fortigate firewall logs, despite confirming the answer in a different question.
 Use the search query: index=botsv1 sourcetype=fortigate_utm "poisonivy-is-coming-for-you-batman.jpeg".
 By searching it we can check the logs to confirm what the FQDN is and it’s showing the identified host as prankglassinebracket.jumpingcrab.com in the packet that made the GET request for the JPEG image used to deface the website.